 You will also see a total of all searches in these categories.

 The numbers you see reflect impressions, not clicks.
 Google tracks every time that your listing appears in search results in local or map listings.
 The report does not count instances when your firm appears in organic search listings, Google Ads, or Google Local Services Ads.
 You can find that information in Google Search Console or Google Ads Dashboard.

 You can also check our guide: Google Ads for Lawyers.

 Where Clients See Your Law Firm

-In this section, you will be able to see how prospective clients discovered your firm using Maps or Google Search.
+In this section, you will be able to see how prospective clients discovered your law firm using Maps or Google Search.
 You can see the total number of views that your Google Business Profile received through each service individually.

-When someone finds your business using Google Search, that will show up as “Search views” on reports.
+When someone finds your legal business using Google Search, that will show up as “Search views” on reports.
 If they find your business through Google Maps, it will be displayed as “Maps Views.”
 "Total views" displays the summary of views from both sources.

 - Choose the day that interests you